bostontrader/polo-catbox/README.md

 * The trade engine therefore omits most parameter checking (and testing of) and hopes that the server does its job.

 * The trade engine has a fairly elaborate set of tests for the basic functionality, minus parameter checking.

+# Few Additional Words on Testing

+For each of the API endpoints that the server supports, we need have two basic tests.
+The unit test for the Engine's implementation and a Unit test for the Server's implementation.

+We also have a collection of integration tests that start the server, submit a variety of HTML requests to it, and validate the results.
+The plumbing that connects the server to its implementation and thence to the Engine's implementation is not otherwise tested via unit testing, and thus we need this integration testing.

+I said that we "have a collection" of integration tests, not "an integration test for each endpoint."
+Attempting to provide the latter would entail a signficant amount of over-testing, especially considering the gyrations required to push the server into the desired state.
+In my opinion, it's better to have a smaller group of integration tests that work a cluster of related functions at the same time.

 # API Key and Secret